 What’s great about the festival is that no matter which day you are attending, the calibre of racing never subsides.
-Whether it be the Supreme Novices’ Hurdle on the Tuesday, the Queen Mother Champion Chase on the Wednesday, the Festival Trophy on the Thursday or, arguably the most iconic race in horse racing, The Gold Cup on the Friday, each day offers a unique feel.
+Whether it be the Supreme Novices’ Hurdle on the Tuesday, the Queen Mother Champion Chase on the Wednesday, the Ryanair Chase (Festival Trophy) on the Thursday or, arguably the most iconic race in horse racing, The Gold Cup on the Friday, each day offers a unique feel.

 From a bookmaking point of view, the festival is now so large that it can literally make or break some of the smaller, independent brands, determining what kind of year they have.
 A good festival can mean millions for the bookies, whereas a poor one can mean a really tough season lies ahead.
 Either way, both punters and bookmakers alike spend more time over Cheltenham than pretty much any horse racing event in the world.